Your Bag

 It Relieves Coughs And Colds

-An oil with expectorant properties, thyme essential oil is a one-stop remedy for respiratory issues such as coughs and common cold.
+Thyme essential oil offers relief in coughs and common cold.
 Breathing in thyme oil can help clear mucus and phlegm deposits from the nasal canal, so you can breathe better and feel freer.

 3